 Every bilingual child is unique.
 Learning two languages depends on the amount and type of practice your child gets.
 The following are some basic guidelines:

 Your child might have trouble using both languages.
 In this case, talk to your child in the language you know best.
 You should do this even if your child uses a different language at school.
-A good language model gives your child the skills he needs to learn other languages.
+A good language model gives your child the skills they need to learn other languages.
 But try not to make a sudden change in your child’s routine.
 This can be stressful.

 Remember, children all over the world learn more than one language all the time.
 Learning another language will not cause or worsen speech or language problems.
 Bilingual children develop language skills just as other children do.

-If your child starts having trouble in both languages, he may need help from a speech-language pathologist, or SLP.
-To find a speech-language pathologist near you, visit
+If your child starts having trouble in both languages, they may need help from a speech-language pathologist, or SLP.
+To find a speech-language pathologist near you, visit ProFind.

 This list does not include every website on this topic.
 ASHA does not endorse the information on these sites.